 We are asked by clients; How can I go about changing workplace culture?
-In a series of blogs, we shall look at how we can effectively change workplace culture and improve employee engagement to produce a highly-productive and happy workforce.
+In a series of blogs, we are looking at how we can effectively change workplace culture and improve employee engagement to produce a highly-productive and happy workforce.
 To do this your organisation must first place core values at its foundation.
 Here’s what we consider essential when considering your organisation’s core values.

 Values Need to be Actionable